cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Transposition Encryption: The key entry dialog now also contains a text options dialog.
   This button was also added with the analysis of the maS.
-- Monoalphabetic substitutio (maS): The key entry dialog features a new parameter to define the starting position (offset) of the password.
+- Mono-alphabetic substitution (maS): The key entry dialog features a new parameter to define the starting position (offset) of the password.
 In the past the password was always positioned at the beginning of the ciphertext alphabet.